-This warmly spiced drink, Angela’s Eggnog Cocktail, is a holiday crowd pleaser.
-It’s the perfect beverage to add some flair to an evening with friends.
+This Eggnog Cocktail is ultra cold and creamy, and warmly spiced.
+A holiday crowd pleaser, it’s the perfect beverage to add some flair to an evening with friends.

 I’ve been waiting since last December to make this chilled eggnog cocktail myself.
 While at a Christmas party last year at the home of our dear friends, the hostess served this rich and creamy beauty to the adults for dessert, spiked with a little brandy and amaretto cheer.
 It was just the perfect way to end our evening together.